I. Adopt Abroad Background in Ukraine

 Our Ukrainian partner will escort you to your appointment at the adoption Center in Kiev.
 During your appointment at the Adoption Center you will be interviewed by representatives of the Ukraine adoption authorities as well as a psychologist or social worker who works for the Ukrainian adoption authorities.
 Adoptive applicants will be presented with information including photos and basic medical information on several Ukrainian children who are available for adoption at that time.

 Adoptive parents will then select a child they would like to meet to consider adopting.
 The adoptive applicants and our Ukrainian facilitator will then travel to the region where that child lives.
 Applicants will be escorted to the orphanage to meet that particular child.
-The adoptive applicants will have an opportunity to ask questions about the child's health and any information the orphanage that may have on that child's background, educational or developmental history.
+The adoptive applicants will have an opportunity to ask questions about the child's health and any information the orphanage may have on that child's background, educational or developmental history.

 If the adoptive applicants decide to accept the child referral then the Ukrainian adoption proceedings can began.
 Should the adoptive parents decide not to proceed with the Ukrainian child referred they can request another appointment at the adoption Center in Kiev, Ukraine.
 Families are permitted to have up to three appointments at the Ministry of Social Policy of Ukraine, the authority managing the adoption of children in Ukraine.

-When you have decided to proceed with the adoption of you Ukrainian child referral, our representatives will begin to put your child's adoption paperwork together and arrange the court date.
+When you have decided to proceed with the adoption of your Ukrainian child referral, our representatives will begin to put your child's adoption paperwork together and arrange the court date.
 Once the child's paperwork is ready you will attend official court proceedings in the region and appear before a Ukrainian judge to finalize your adoption.
 Both parents must be present for the adoption hearing.
 The process of preparing the paperwork and going through the court proceedings will take approximately 2 weeks.
 After the official Ukrainian court procedures there is a 10 day waiting period for the paperwork to finalize.
 After the 10 days are over the Ukrainian adoption decree will be issued and you will proceed on to the final steps to bring your Ukrainian child home.

 The child will undergo a required medical examination by one of the physicians approved by the United States State Department, to complete the child's required medical examination.
 After the medical examination you will be escorted to the US Consulate in Kiev, Ukraine for the exit interview.